patterns-app/patterns-devkit/README.md

    and much more, instantly and out of the box.

- - **Testable components**
-   Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
+ - **Testable components** - Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.

- - **Batch or incremental**
-   Dags exposes both batch and streaming data outputs from all pipes, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and completeness.
+ - **Batch or incremental** - Dags exposes both batch and streaming data outputs from all pipes , allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and completeness.

- - **Zero cost abstractions and high performance**
-   Dags makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
+ - **Zero cost abstractions and high performance** - Dags makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
 This lets developers and analysts work with clean mental models without incurring performance costs at runtime.
 The Dags compiler also optimizes across databases, runtimes, and storages -- e.g. a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting Dags.

-Note: Dags is **ALPHA** software.
+Dags is **ALPHA** software.
 Expect breaking changes to core APIs.

 ### Example